 Chad is one of the poorest countries in the world.
-On top of a critical food and nutrition situation, violence in neighbouring countries has forced thousands of people to flee to Chad and led to forced displacement in the country itself.
-EU humanitarian aid provides food assistance, life-saving nutrition treatment for acute undernourished children, and support to fight epidemics.
-Aid reaches internally displaced people and refugees, and host communities.
+On top of a critical food and nutrition situation, violence in neighbouring countries forced thousands of people to flee to Chad, while internal forced displacement continues in the Lake Chad region.
+EU humanitarian aid provides food assistance, life-saving nutrition treatment for undernourished children, and support to fight epidemics.
+Aid reaches internally displaced people, refugees, and host communities.

 Four million people are affected by food insecurity and malnutrition, particularly in the Sahel belt, a situation that worsens each year during the lean season from June to September.
 Due to irregular rainfall in the Sahel during 2017, which had a negative impact on the livelihoods of rural households in Chad, 2018 is a particularly tough year for the region.
 About one million people need emergency food assistance - 10% more than last year.
 The nutritional situation is particularly worrisome, with 268 000 children suffering from severe malnutrition.

-Violence and conflict in Chad's neighbouring countries (Central African Republic, Niger, Nigeria, Libya, and Sudan) have led to an influx of 443 420 refugees and asylum-seekers; however, as one of the poorest countries in the world, Chad's capacity to care for them is rather limited.
-In the first months of 2018, as violence escalated in Central African Republic, close to 30 000 new refugees crossed the border into Chad.
+Violence and conflict in Chad's neighbouring countries (Central African Republic, Niger, Nigeria, Libya, and Sudan) have led to an influx of 446 000 refugees and asylum-seekers; however, as one of the poorest countries in the world, Chad's capacity to provide assistance to them is rather limited.
+In the first months of 2018, close to 30 000 new refugees crossed the border into Chad as violence escalated in Central African Republic.

 The EU’s humanitarian aid provides food assistance, supports centres treating severe malnutrition, assists displaced people and refugees and fights epidemics, such as cholera and hepatitis E.